“Norman Hartnell gave me confidence. He gave me information of the facts as he saw the law in my personal situation very clearly.”

 Photography is a big passion for Norman in his spare time, especially on the beautiful rolling hills of Dartmoor.
 To see Norman’s pictures, you can follow him on Twitter @norman_hartnell

-- Acting for wife suffering from cancer whose husband had concealed a substantial pension and had persuaded her before she instructed us to accept a low lump sum.
+• Acting for wife suffering from cancer whose husband had concealed a substantial pension and had persuaded her before she instructed us to accept a low lump sum.
 It was only when we investigated his financial circumstances that his pension came to light.
 He then argued that the wife should have a low lump sum because of her illness.
-We succeeded in obtaining a significant pension sharing order which enabled the wife to immediately have access to substantial funds.
+She was awarded a significant pension sharing order which enabled the wife to immediately have access to substantial funds.
 The case was reported in the law reports.

-- Representing a mother who had previously been poorly represented previously.
-This had resulted in the court making erroneous assessments and overlooking her concerns about a father who represented a risk to her and the child.
+• Representing a mother who had previously poor advice which resulted in the court making erroneous assessments and overlooking her concerns about a father who represented a risk to her and the child.
 Despite the passage of time and the intervening decisions of the court we were able to overturn the original basis of the court’s error on appeal to the High Court.
 This case was reported in the law reports.